leekevinyg/edison/README.md

 Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.
 Improvements to this coming shortly.

 For accessibility use cases, it is recommended that passwords be saved for the most commonly used websites to improve the overall user expierence.

+<a name="Download"></a>
+# Download

+You can download the extension from the chrome store [here](https://chrome.google.com/webstore/detail/tulip/cjedgkiefphilnnkgmpakjdjehjjgaef).

 <a name="Future"></a>
 # Improving Accessibility and Future Directions